joann675/sequelizedBurger/README.md

 This application was developed following the MVC model.
 It uses Node.js, Express, Handlebars with Bootstrap and a MySQL database.
-All database access is done through the ORM.
+All database access is done through Sequelize.
 Handlebars and Bootstrap are used to present the view to the user.
 The controller sits between the model and the view and is responsible for responding to the user input and all interactions on the data model objects.
 The controller creates all the necessary routes and the logic within those routes.